Arniiiii/nvchad_config_cpp/README.md

         - [x] added debugpy through mason and copy pasted config for it with slight changes
         - [x] toggle breakpoint, `<F5>`, wooalla
     - [ ] some floating window keymap I have but there's no way to close them? wtf
+    - [ ] how to make the mappings for dap-mode only?
 - [ ] findout how to make some command like `:make nextest r` async
     - [ ] via overseer plugin?
 - [ ] More keybindigs for some plugins